HN-Gibson/event-center-website/README.md

 - All features are scaled to the size of the device and should display on any device correctly.

+- All styling is done in the 'styles.css' file and images are found in the 'Images' folder.

 ## How to Use:

 1. Clone the repository to select directory of your choice: